Words from HR Manager

 First name: Magnus

-Current position: Head of Clinical Supply & Production & Acting Head of Pharmaceutical Development
+Current position: Head of Pharmaceutical Development

 Educational background and year of graduation: Pharmacy degree, University of Gothenburg 2005